scorixear/AlliancePerms/README.md

 4. Create a Database for this bot (and user if needed)
 5. Invite the bot to your server with the permissions given in `/src/config.json - permissions`
 6. Authorize the Bot with the scope `applications.commmands` _so the bot can create Slashcommands in your server_
+7. Install the packages with `npm install`
-7. Build the bot with `npm run build`
+8. Build the bot with `npm run build`
-8. Start the bot with `npm run start`
+9. Start the bot with `npm run start`